sanity-io/sanity/packages/@sanity/client/README.md

 ### Fetch a single document

 This will fetch a document from the [Doc endpoint](https://www.sanity.io/docs/http-doc).
 This endpoint cuts through any caching/indexing middleware that may involve delayed processing.
-Should be used sparingly and performing a query is usually a better option.
+As it is less scalable/performant than the other query mechanisms, it should be used sparingly.
+Performing a query is usually a better option.

 ```js
 client.getDocument('bike-123').then((bike) => {